Diana Eden: Costume design for television and film

-From 1985 to the series end in 1988, Eden was the resident designer for the television sitcom The Facts of Life, designing up to 40 original outfits per week for the show that featured a largely young female cast.
+From 1985 to the series end in 1988, Eden was the resident designer for the television sitcom The Facts of Life, designing up to forty original outfits per week for the show that featured.
 She also became the costume designer for the long-running television series Santa Barbara.
 In 1993 she was nominated for a Primetime Emmy Award for Outstanding Costumes for a Series for her work on the television series A League of Their Own.

 In the mid-1990s, Eden was the costume designer for the television drama Sweet Justice, the sitcom Ned and Stacey and the television show Family Law, which aired between 1999 and 2002.
 She has also been the costume designer for the television soap opera Passions.
 In both 2007 and 2008 she was nominated for an Outstanding Achievement in Costume Design for a Drama Series Daytime Emmy award for her work on the show.
 Other shows Eden designed include The Tony Danza Show, For Your Love, and Ladies Man.
 Television and feature films she has designed include Making Contact, Stealing Christmas, and Stealing Las Vegas.